-The “front of the house person,” regardless of title, in addition to other responsibilities, is responsible for “connections” at most churches.
+The “front of the house person,” regardless of title and other responsibilities, is responsible for “connections” at most churches.
 They are constantly rethinking how to collect first-time guest data and how to follow up with people.

 This is a BIG deal.
-If we don’t know a person has taken the time and trouble to come on a Sunday to check out the church, you can’t do anything regarding follow-up or otherwise beginning the process of getting them connected.
+If we don’t know someone has taken the time and trouble to come on a Sunday to check out the church, you can’t do anything regarding follow-up or begin getting them connected.

 Here are the common “methods” for knowing when someone is new: